Listen to an audio file of this tool.

 - Offer conversation starters like “I-messages” to communicate needs in ways that do not place blame or harm anyone.
 “I feel uncomfortable when you ask me to drink because I don’t want to.”

-- Set a family rule to respect a genuine “no” response from all in your household.
+- Respect a genuine “no” response from all in your household.
 Discuss the reasons why they are refusing.
 Consider whether or not their decision is based on healthy boundaries.
-Consider: Would the decision to go ahead with what you want harm anyone emotionally or physically including your child/teen?
+You might consider if the decision to go ahead with what you want would harm anyone physically or emotionally including your child/teen?
 If so, then your child/teen is setting an important boundary.

 Step 4.
 Support Your Child’s/Teen’s Development and Success